How to integrate fonts on WordPress?

 4.7.
 How to choose the right font format?

-Web Open Font Format (WOFF) has become the industry standard font type because it contains additional metadata and uses less bandwidth to render.
+Web Open Font Format (WOFF) has become the industry standard font type, as it contains additional metadata and uses less bandwidth for rendering.

 However, it is often difficult to find WOFF versions of all fonts, and it is a font type used on modern browsers.

-The fonts TTF and OTF fonts are easier to find and may be available if you can’t find a WOFF version of your chosen font.
+TTF and OTF fonts, on the other hand, are easier to find and may be available if you can’t find a WOFF version of your chosen font.

 In short, using TTF/OTF and WOFF will ensure that your fonts are supported by all browsers.

-For more details on supported font formats, try Can I Usea great tool for checking feature compatibility between different browser versions (FREE).
+For more details on supported font formats, try Can I Use, an excellent tool for researching feature compatibility between different browser versions (FREE).

-Although it’s not an easy exercise, it helps beautify your site’s theme or design and optimize the user experience
+Although it’s not an easy exercise, it helps to beautify your site’s theme or design and optimize the user experience.

 The choice of fonts is just as important as their format.
-So make sure you select the right fonts for your branding and change them as you wish
+So make sure you select the right fonts for your brand image, and modify them as you see fit.

-Also, make sure you use web-safe fonts or backup fonts in case visitors for one reason or another cannot see the fonts you have integrated
+You should also include web-safe fonts or emergency fonts in case visitors, for one reason or another, can’t see the fonts you’ve integrated.

-However, don’t overdo the changes.
-Your site could be difficult to access and your texts could be boring and difficult to read.
+However, don’t overdo the modifications.
+You risk making your site difficult to access and your texts weary and hard to read.

 So now you know how to integrate and modify fonts on your WordPress site, how to modify text colors and also how to choose the right fonts to make your site attractive and professional.